dishank4/neo4jDemo/README.md

-# neo4jDemo
+# neo4jDemo with koa2.0

-This is for testing of neo4j.
+This is for testing of neo4j with koa2.0.

 step
 1. install neo4j